Bi-intermediate logics of trees and co-trees: The bi-intuitionistic Gödel-Dummett logic

-\begin{Corollary} If $\A$ is a subalgebra of an SI $\balg$, or is an ultraproduct of a family of SI $\balg$s, then $\A$ is also SI. \end{Corollary} \begin{proof} It is well known that in every discriminator variety $\V$, $\V_{SI}$ forms a universal class (see, e.g., \cite[Thm.\ IX.9.4.(c)]{Sanka2}).
+\begin{Corollary} If $\A$ is a subalgebra of an SI $\balg$, or is an ultraproduct of a family of SI $\balg$s, then $\A$ is also SI. \end{Corollary} \begin{proof} It is well known that if $\V$ is a discriminator variety, then $\V_{SI}$ forms a universal class (see, e.g., \cite[Thm.\ IX.9.4.(c)]{Sanka2}).
 Since universal sentences are preserved under taking subalgebras and ultraproducts, the desired result now follows from the previous corollary.

 To be more explicit, notice that Theorem \ref{si equivalences} ensures that a bi-Gödel algebra $\A$ is SI iff $\A$ is nontrivial and $0$ is $\land$-irreducible.
-It follows that $\bg_{SI}$ can be axiomatized by a single universal sentence:
+It follows that $\bg_{SI}$ can be axiomatized (over $\lc$) by a single universal sentence:

 \end{proof}